frePPLe/frepple/doc/model-reference/parameters.rst

 WIP.consume_capacity        | Determines whether confirmed manufacturing orders, purchase orders
                               and distribution orders consume capacity or not.
                             | Default is true.
+WIP.produce_full_quantity   | Controls how material is produced from partially completed
+                              manufacturing orders.
+                            | When set to "false" (the default) a partially completed manufacturing
+                              order is producing only the remaining quantity of material.
+We assume that the on hand inventory has already been incremented to reflect the produced material.
+                            | When set to "true" a partially completed manufacturing ordre will
+                              still produce the full quantity of the material.
+We assume that the produced material will only be booked as inventory when the manufacturing order is fully finished.
 =========================== =======================================================================

 **Demand forecasting parameters**